kiranmuddam/portfolio-v2/content/jobs/niyo/index.md

 display: 'true'
 ---

-- Developed scalable payment microservices, leading to a seamless experience for 1 million+ users across the business.
+- Built fault-tolerant and scalable microservice for auto-debit and subscription payments, widely used across services, serving 1M+ users seamlessly.
-- Revolutionized Transformed payment systems: Engineered microservice for transactions, subscriptions, and auto-debits, introducing an event-driven Auto-Debit system with Apache Kafka, reducing transaction errors by 40%.
+- Engineered a fault-tolerant microservice for transactions, subscriptions, and auto debits.
+Introduced an event-driven Auto-Debit system with Apache Kafka, significantly reducing transaction errors and failures.
 - Demonstrated expertise in Node.js, TypeScript, MongoDB, JavaScript, Docker, and AWS for development, ensuring reliable solutions.